Joey Meneses Preview, Player Props: Nationals vs. Yankees

-The Washington Nationals, including Joey Meneses (.400 on-base percentage in past 10 games, 68 points above season-long percentage), battle starter Luis Severino and the New York Yankees at Yankee Stadium, Wednesday at 7:05 PM ET.
+Joey Meneses and his .386 on-base percentage over his past 10 games (57 points higher than his season-long percentage), will be in action for the Washington Nationals versus the New York Yankees and Michael King on August 24 at 1:05 PM ET.

-In his previous game he had a hitless performance (0-for-2) against the Yankees.
+He had a hitless performance in his previous game (0-for-4) against the Yankees.

 Joey Meneses Game Info & Props vs. the Yankees